AmineBaiche/ReactJs_Portfolio/README.md

 ### Edit Resume :
 To edit the resume simply go to the json file resumedata.js , and edit the lines.

-to change profile picture simply go to assets and replace maphoto.jpg with another image MUST BE CALLED maphoto.jpg too .
+to change profile picture simply go to assets and replace maphoto.jpg with another image MUST BE CALLED maphoto.jpg .